euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 When the execution context is complete, the address sets are iterated over:

 * For each address in `accountStatusChecks`, confirm that at most one controller is installed (its `accountControllers` set is of size 0 or 1).
 If a controller is installed, invoke `checkAccountStatus` on the controller for this account and ensure that the controller is satisfied.
-* For each address in `vaultStatusChecks`, call `vaultStatusHook` (providing the initial snapshot data for this vault) and determine that the vault is satisfied.
+* For each address in `vaultStatusChecks`, call `checkVaultStatus` on the vault address stored in the set and ensure that the vault is satisfied.

 #### Nested Execution Contexts

-If a vault or other contract is invoked via the Conductor, and that contract in turn re-invokes the conductor to call another vault/contract, then the execution context is considered nested.
+If a vault or other contract is invoked via the CVP, and that contract in turn re-invokes the CVP to call another vault/contract, then the execution context is considered nested.
 The execution context is however *not* treated as a stack.
 The sets of deferred account and vault status checks are added to, and only after unwinding the final execution context will they be validated.

 The previous value of `onBehalfOfAddress` is stored in a local "cache" variable and is subsequently restored after invoking the target contract.
-This ensures that contracts can rely on the `onBehalfOfAddress` at all times when `msg.sender` is the Conductor.
+This ensures that contracts can rely on the `onBehalfOfAddress` at all times when `msg.sender` is the CVP.
 However, they can not necessarily rely on this value not changing when they invoke user-controllable callbacks (because they could created a nested context).

 ### Simulations

-The Conductor also supports executing batches in a "simulation" mode.
+The CVP also supports executing batches in a "simulation" mode.
 This is only intended to be invoked "off-chain", and is useful for user interfaces because the can show the user what the expected outcome will be of a sequence of operations.

 Simulations work by actually performing the requested operations but then reverting, which (if called on-chain) reverts all the effects.
 Although simple in principle, there are a number of design elements involved: